New Orleans sports travel guide

 If you’re looking for convenience, the closest major hotel to the Superdome and Smoothie King Center is the Hyatt Regency, which overlooks a plaza called Champions Square that typically is used for pregame activity at Saints games and other Superdome events.

 A number of brand-name hotels can be found along Causeway Boulevard and I-10 in Metairie.
 If you choose to stay outside central New Orleans, however, you’re best off having a car to get to the sports venues.

 If you plan to confine your visit to central New Orleans, your own two feet will be all you’ll need in most cases.
 The streets of the Central Business District and French Quarter are very walkable, and it’s only about 1½ to 2 miles from one side to the other.

 The narrow streets of the French Quarter tend to get crowded after dark as the nightlife starts to pick up, but Bourbon Street and some of the adjacent streets are closed to vehicular traffic in some areas.

 To get to the Superdome and Smoothie King Center, count on a walk of about 15-20 minutes (a mile or so depending) from most major hotels.
 Find Poydras or Girod streets and walk west to get to the venues.

 You can also take advantage of New Orleans’ streetcar system, which cuts through the CBD and can get you to other areas of town worth visiting, such as the Garden District and Mid-City.
 Use the Loyola Street stop on the Rampart-St. Claude Streetcar to reach the sports venues.

 Even if your reason for coming to New Orleans is sports travel, the region has so much more to offer.
-Here are just some of the things to see during your New Orleans travels when the sports teams are not in action:
+Here’s a guide to just some of the things to see during your New Orleans travels when the sports teams are not in action: